Stuycs-K/final-project-9-lint-watkinsg/WORKLOG.md

-discuss next step and work distribution and what to do next read over gus's changes, did not merge cause i could not understand, well i do but it interfere with my works worked on adding other ciphers (caesar)
+discuss next step and work distribution and what to do next read over gus's changes, did not merge cause i could not understand, well i do but it interfere with my works worked on adding other ciphers, namely caesar (had to learn what caesar is 💀)